Undergraduate English language requirements

 Sweden Avgangsbetyg/Slutbetyg At least VG or grade 4 in final year English or at least a C grade in English 6

-United States Advanced Placement exam A score of at least 3 in AP English Language and Composition or English Literature and Composition
+United States of America Advanced Placement exam A score of at least 3 in AP English Language and Composition or English Literature and Composition

-• Pass at least the first year of a tertiary course~, taught and assessed entirely in English* within the last two years.
+• Pass at least the first year of a tertiary course2, taught and assessed entirely in English3 within the last two years.

-• Pass at least a two-year tertiary course~, taught and assessed entirely in English*, within the last five years.
+• Pass at least a two-year tertiary course2, taught and assessed entirely in English3, within the last five years.

 • Passing a single language-rich tertiary subject may also be approved to meet the English language requirement.
 This will be assessed on a case-by-case basis.
 Please provide a full syllabus or detailed subject outline, which includes information such as the specific lecture and practical class timetable, weekly topics or themes covered, modes of assessment, contact hours and reading lists (if any) for the relevant subject(s).

-*This does not apply if the institution you studied at is located is in China, India or Pakistan.
+3 This does not apply if the institution you studied at is located is in China, India, Nepal, Pakistan or Saudi Arabia.
 If you have completed your tertiary studies in another non-English speaking country, you will need to submit the following documentation with your application:

-• A letter on official letterhead, or an email from an official staff member email account;
+• A letter on official letterhead or an email from an official staff member email account, which is from the Academic Registrar or a suitable delegate, and specifies either:

 • That the specific degree you completed was entirely taught and assessed in English.